pvasek/kudu-wiki/Web-jobs.md

     Get a specific triggered job by name

     PUT jobs/triggered/{job name}
-    Add/Replace a triggered job using a zip file containing the files for it
+    Add/Replace a triggered job using a zip file containing the files for it, or just a single file (e.g foo.exe)

     DELETE jobs/triggered/{job name}
     Delete a triggered job